How to write a Scheme interpreter

 If

-is already a value, simply return it -
+expris already a value, simply return it -

 If

-is a symbol, we just look up that symbol inenv
+expris a symbol, we just look up that symbol inenvand return the value -

 If

-is a list of s-expressions - this could be a syntax form evaluation or function invocation.
-In the simplest idea, we first evaluate each element expression of the list recursively, then depending on the meaning of the first value (a function, or a syntax form indicator, e.g,if
+expris a list of s-expressions - this could be a syntax form evaluation or function invocation.
+In the simplest idea, we first evaluate each element expression of the list recursively, then depending on the meaning of the first value (a function, or a syntax form indicator, e.g,if), we handle them differently.
+Below gives some examples on how to handle them naively, just for illustration, we'll cover optimizations later.-

 for